TaroEld/BBbuilder/README.md

 To open this project in VSCode or Sublime Text, doubleclick the `.vscode/mod_my_first_mod.code-workspace` or `mod_my_first_mod.sublime-project` file, respectively.
 I'll be going with the latter.
 After doubleclicking the `mod_my_first_mod.sublime-project`, sublime will open up.
 On the left-hand sidebar, you can see the folders of this project.
 As
 At this stage, the most intersting file is `/scripts/!mods_preload/mod_my_first_mod.nut`.
 A few things are to be adapted here:
-- ::RENAME is your `namespace`.
-This means that this is a name that you can use to refer to things related to your mod, such as config values.
-You will need to change this, for example to `::MyNewMod`.
 - The commented lines can be uncommented or deleted.
 The first two register User Interface files, which you'll likely not need at this time, so just delete them.
 The third line registers your mod as a MSU mod.
 This depends on what you want to do with it.

 At this point, you can work on your mod.
 I won't be writing a modding tutorial here, so head on to the modding discord or other places.